Child Life Program

 - Reduce stress and trauma of the medical environment

 - Build coping skills to manage stressful hospital environments

 - Prepare for various medical procedures

 - Support siblings needs when affected by trauma and illness

 - Facilitate navigating grief and bereavement in the hospital

 Your family is welcome to ask for our services, which are free of charge, at any time during your hospital visit or stay.
-To reach us, please contact the child life services department at 907-212-8222 or ask any care team member.
+To reach us, please call the child life services department, 907-212-8222, or ask any care team member.

 Our services are useful for reducing fears, anxiety, and stress for pediatric patients in the medical environment.
 We advocate for the Comfort Promise, which is a hospital commitment to do everything we can to limit painful experiences.
 The Comfort Promise Initiative uses comfort positioning, topical numbing, sucrose/breastfeeding, and distraction to minimize unnecessary pain for our patients.
 Not all pain can be avoided, but we can help your child with pain with non-pharmacological techniques and creating coping plans that are individualized to your child and family.